 The existence of deep mantle convection and its interaction with the Earth's lithosphere was already pointed out by Wilson (1963), and a close occurrence to continental break-up was soon noticed by the abundance of hotspots near many rift junctions (Morgan, 1971) and flood basalt volcanism along passive margins (Richards et al., 1989).
 Although Morgan (1971) speculated that deep mantle convection has a significant role in accelerating the overlying tectonic plates, it was later realized that slab-pull provides the main driving force for plate motion (Forsyth and Uyeda, 1975).
 In their landmark paper, Burke and Dewey (1973) presented 45 case studies of rift junctions associated with hot spots.
 They proposed a model in which plume-associated uplift and volcanism precede and generate the rift arms, initiated from a triple junction within the plume region.
-Afar was used as a first and prime example, highlighting its importance as a young and active case study; however, they already noted its complexity (Burke and Dewey, 1973).
+Afar was used as a first and prime example, highlighting its importance as a young and active case study; however, they already noted a complex distribution of continental fragments and magnetic anomalies (Burke and Dewey, 1973).

 Following these insights, 'active' rifting models were developed to explain plume-rift associations (e.g., Keen, 1985; Moretti and Froidevaux, 1986; Campbell and Griffiths, 1990; Hill, 1991; White and McKenzie, 1995).
 These models generally propose that rifting can result from a combination of processes derived from the actively rising head of an anomalously hot mantle.
-These include impinging and eroding the base of the lithosphere, which prompts uplift and decompression melting, which in turn introduces internal extensional forces and ultimately leads to break-up.
-Accordingly, in this view, regional uplift and volcanism are expected to precede rifting, which would initiate from a triple junction above the mantle plume head (Fig. 2a).
+These mantle plumes impinge and erode the base of the lithosphere, which prompt uplift and decompression melting, introduce internal extensional forces and ultimately lead to break-up.
+Accordingly, regional uplift and volcanism are expected to precede rifting, which would initiate from a triple junction above the mantle plume head (Fig. 2a).

 Later contributions challenged the active view, arguing that a 'passive' asthenospheric upwelling can also resolve the occurrence of flood basalt near rifts (firstly introduced by White and McKenzie, 1989).
-In this view, rifting is initiated by the remote stresses, usually along former sutures and weak zones, regardless of underlying plumes.
+In this view, rifting is initiated by the remote extensional stresses, usually along former sutures and weak zones, regardless of underlying plumes.
 The production of massive volcanism is allowed when the thinned and stretched lithosphere is underlaid by a thermal anomaly in the mantle.
-The volcanism is generated by decompression melting of the hot asthenospheric mantle, passively rising.
-As plumes form large areas of higher temperatures in the mantle, massive volcanism is found on Earth's crust close to rifts.
-Accordingly, in this view, subsidence is a precondition required for magmatism, and there is no particular reason for a triple junction to form within the flood basalts region (Fig. 2b).
+The volcanism is generated by decompression melting of the hot asthenospheric mantle, which passively rises.
+As plumes form large areas of high temperatures in the mantle, massive volcanism is found on Earth's crust close to rifts.
+Accordingly, subsidence is a precondition required for magmatism, and there is no triggering mechanisms for a triple junction to form within the flood basalts region (Fig. 2b).

-Although active and passive views have been discussed in the last 50 years, the role of plumes in initiating rifting is still unclear and much debated.
+Although active and passive mechanisms have been discussed in the last 50 years, the role of plumes in initiating rifting is still unclear and much debated.
 Even for well-studied and prime examples of plume-rift association as the Siberian, Parana-Etendeka, Deccan, and Greenland traps, there is no agreement on whether active processes initiated rifting (Geoffroy, 2005; Ivanov et al., 2015; Frizon De Lamotte et al., 2015; Fromm et al., 2015; Mitra et al., 2017).
-Some authors emphasize the significance of preexisting lithosphere weaknesses along structural inheritance and former sutures (Buiter and Torsvik, 2014; Will and Frimmel, 2018), while others show the potential of plumes to thermally and chemically erode the base of the lithosphere in the weakening process allowing rifting (Sobolev et al., 2011).
+Some authors emphasize the significance of pre-existing lithosphere weaknesses along former sutures and structures (Buiter and Torsvik, 2014; Will and Frimmel, 2018), while others show the potential of plumes to thermally and chemically erode the base of the lithosphere in the weakening process allowing rifting (Sobolev et al., 2011).
 Additionally, some models demonstrate that mixed active-passive scenarios can better explain observation (Koptev et al., 2018), and even that both mechanisms are needed to explain temporal variations in rifts (Huismans et al., 2001).